eclairss17/VPC-Flow-Logs-Processor-Illumio/README.md

 * Case-sensitivity for dstport and protocol_name is irrelevant due to stripping leading/trailing spaces before processing and converting protocol names to lowercase for tag lookups.

 **Testing**
 * For the purpose of self testing, the function has been modified to accept `flow_logs` files both as a `txt` flow log file as well as a `csv`.
 As for the purpose of testing on large data, I tested the source code on a `csv` flow log data file, sized (5MB and 10MB).
-This large log file has also been committed and is present in the project directory.
+This large log file has also been committed and is present in the project directory as `vpc_logs_5mb.csv`.

 **Run the script**